1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 ??? info "Firmware Files For Executing Offline Updates"

-    User [ultimateshadsform](https://github.com/ultimateshadsform) created a repository where he offers all `update.swu` files for the Kobra 2 Pro, Plus and Max that have been released by Anycubic.
-You can find the files [here](https://github.com/ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/tree/main/firmwares).
+    User [hedgehogform](https://codeberg.org/hedgehogform/) created a repository where he offers all `update.swu` files for the Kobra 2 Pro, Plus and Max that have been released by Anycubic.
+You can find the files [here](https://codeberg.org/hedgehogform/Anycubic-Kobra-2-Series-Firmware).
-    To update the firmware of your printer locally using the file `update.swu`, copy the file into a folder named "update" onto the USB drive.

 ---